Cropped Martinez Immigration Virtual Immigration Attorney Horizontal Logopng

 Greencard

-To successfully renew your green card, you must meet certain eligibility criteria:
+To renew your permanent resident card, you must meet these requirements:

 1. Lawful Permanent Resident Status

-You should apply for renewal if your current green card:
+You should file Form I-90 if your card:

 • Has already expired